 The first thing we need to do before studying the Bible is to pray and ask God for wisdom and understanding; James 1:5, “If any of you lack wisdom, let him ask of God, that giveth to all men liberally, and upbraideth not; and it shall be given him.”
-(KJV).
-We have also been promised that the Holy Spirit will help us to understand God’s Word (John 16:12-15; 1 Cor.2:9-3:2).
-If there is sin in your life you need to confess that also, because according to 1 Corinthians 3:1-2, our carnality can hinder the ministry of the Holy Spirit.
+(KJV) We have also been promised the Holy Spirit will help us to understand God’s Word (John 16:12-15; 1 Cor.2:9-3:2).
+If there is sin in your life, you need to confess that also because, according to 1 Corinthians 3:1-2, our carnality can hinder the ministry of the Holy Spirit.
 Another important fact is that those who have not accepted Jesus Christ as their Savior are not able to totally understand God’s Word (1 Cor.2:14).

-Next apply the principles that John Wycliffe (1324-1384) gave to help us to keep everything in CONTEXT (Context is the key for a good sound Bible Study):
+Next, apply the principles John Wycliffe (1324-1384) gave to help us to keep everything in CONTEXT (Context is the key for a good sound Bible Study):

 “It shall Greatly Help Ye to Understand Scripture,